-Hand coding your own book description can be tedious.
-That’s why I designed a special free software that lets you see real time what your description will look like.
+Hand-coding your own book description can be tedious.
+That’s why I designed a special free software that lets you see in real time what your description will look like.
 It’s called the Amazon Book Description Generator.

-Just type in or copy and paste your book description, highlight a section, and click the button to make it look the way you want it.
+Just type in or copy and paste your book description, and with a few clicks, you can make it look the way you want it.

-Once you’ve gotten it the way you like, then just click the button “Get My Code” and it will automatically create the HTML code you need to make your description look like you designed it.
+Once you’ve gotten it the way you like, just click “Get My Code” button and it will automatically create the HTML code you need for Amazon.

 Then take that code, go to the KDP bookshelf and update your book’s description.

-So as to help you get your creative juices flowing, here are some examples of other books who have used book description formatting and taken it to the next level:
+To get your creative juices flowing, here are some examples of other books that have used book description formatting on their product page and taken it to the next level:

-So, now that you know what is allowed by Amazon, how to code HTML for book descriptions and a cool tool that is completely free that will do it for you, it’s time you get started in creating your book descriptions.
+Now that you know what is allowed by Amazon, how to code HTML for book descriptions and have a cool free tool that will do it for you, it’s time you get started on creating your book descriptions.